 Society constructs our value system, telling us that it is self-interest that leads us to happiness.
 There are more sales, yet less satisfaction.
 When we do those things that are self-serving, we temporarily find pleasure, but without any meaning, what lasts is emptiness.
 Pleasure seeking never exhausts, it in itself is tiring and never satisfying enough because we will always find something else of value worth consuming.

 We corrupt spirituality into the spiritual hedonism of self-interest, "How much stuff can I get?
 How great can I be?
 I am special."
 We have grown to love ourselves too much and not love our neighbors enough.
 We can do those things that are not always pleasurable, but if we find purpose in what we do, it is impossible to be unhappy.
 When we do those things that help others, we create value, giving away our emptiness.

 Our priorities are mental constructs, we have the ability to shift them if we work at it.
 Just as we work on getting what we want, we must also work on changing our wants.
-These things can never be self-evident if we never dwell on it.
-When we avoid contemplation, we are willfully giving away our sentience.
+These things can never be self-evident if we never dwell on them.
+When we avoid contemplation, we are willfully giving away our freedoms.

 The Impact of the Tsunami and Enson's Vow

 As the warrior retires, his real life begins, the life of a steward:

 On September 11, 2013, Enson Inoue walked over 1,360 miles from Hokkaido to Kyushu to raise awareness for the victims of the 2011 Tōhoku earthquake and tsunami.
 It took 67 days.
 Enson set some personal rules: he was not allowed to buy any food or water, only what he brought with him or was offered to him.
 Also, he could not pay for lodging.
 The purpose was to symbolize the suffering of the earthquake and tsunami victims.